Marlon Vera

-Marlon Andrés Vera Delgado (born December 2, 1992), also known as Chito Vera, is an Ecuadorian professional mixed martial artist who currently competes in the Bantamweight division of the Ultimate Fighting Championship (UFC).
-As of October 21, 2025 he is #8 in the UFC bantamweight rankings.
+Marlon Andrés Vera Delgado (born December 2, 1992), also known by his nickname “Chito Vera”, is an Ecuadorian professional mixed martial artist who currently competes in the Bantamweight division of the Ultimate Fighting Championship (UFC).
+Vera holds numerous records in the UFC bantamweight division including most finishes (11), most knockdowns (14), most bouts (24), most total fight time, most submission attempts (16) and is tied for most wins (14) and most knockouts (7).

+As of September 19, 2026, he is #12 in the Meta UFC bantamweight rankings.

 Background

 Vera was born into a middle-class family in Chone, Ecuador.
 He has an older sister and brother.
-Causing ruckus and getting into street fights throughout his youth, Vera started training in Brazilian jiu-jitsu in his newly-adopted hometown of Guayaquil at the age of 16.
+Causing ruckus and getting into street fights throughout his youth, Vera started training in Brazilian jiu-jitsu in his newly adopted hometown of Guayaquil at the age of 16.

 Mixed martial arts career

 Early career

 Vera began training as an amateur in 2011 and made his professional debut in February 2012.
 He compiled a record of 8–1–1, competing for regional promotions in Latin America before trying out for The Ultimate Fighter in 2014.

 The Ultimate Fighter: Latin America

 In May 2014, it was revealed that Vera was a cast member of The Ultimate Fighter: Latin America, competing for Team Werdum.

 Over the course of the show, Vera first defeated Henry Briones in the quarterfinals via knockout.
 Subsequently, Vera was forced out of his semi-final bout with a skin infection and was replaced by Guido Cannetti.